oshi/oshi/UPGRADING.md

  - `fileStores` is now an element of `fileSystem` rather than `processor`.
  - `processID`, `processCount`, `threadCount`, and `processes` are now elements of `operatingSystem` rather than `processor`.

+While the existing `toJSON()` method remains and is backwards compatible, the new API permits using a `java.util.Properties` object as an optional parameter which will be persistent to future (no argument) calls to that method until replaced.
+See the [FAQ](FAQ.md) for more information.

 # Guide to upgrading from OSHI 1.x to 2.x